Skip Navigation

 Educational sessions open to any business in the community provide advice on how to prepare a bid, get certified for specific work, and other important topics not always available to small business owners.

 Business consultancy APB & Associates was brought in as part of the Project Management Advisory team to host workshops to help educate on things like capability statements, estimating, how to find micro-loans, mentor-protege relationships and more.
-“The majority of attendees won't even work on our project, but if they learn from these workshops (that only exist because of our project), then hopefully they can grow and win work on the next job,” says Neil.
+“The majority of attendees won't even work on our project, but if they learn from these workshops (that only exist because of our project), then hopefully they can grow and win work on the next job,” says Weiss.

-One such example is the Grand Slam Job Fair, where the Guardians partner with city council members to host events across wards, bringing in construction and trade teams to help build awareness around career opportunities in these fields.
+One such example is the Grand Slam Job Fair, where the Guardians partner with Cleveland city council members to host events across wards, bringing in construction and trade teams to help build awareness around career opportunities in these fields.
 Removing barriers to access is a critical part of increasing opportunities for businesses and community members.
 Holding sessions throughout Cleveland meant people didn’t have to drive long distances or could use public transportation.
-“They really focus on accessibility and convenience for the sessions and career fairs,” adds Lynn.
+“They really focus on accessibility and convenience for the sessions and career fairs,” added Littlejohn.
 “Instead of hosting them during working hours, everything was scheduled on evenings and weekends, so people didn’t have to miss work to participate.”

 Gaining New Perspectives

 “Awareness is key.
 I’m always amazed at how few people understand what a Community Benefits Plan is or how one works but reference it because it’s the right thing to do.
 It's all about education and building awareness of the problem we are trying to help solve in a small – but hopefully impactful – way.
-For example, I learned on this project that one of the biggest reasons that small, local, diverse firms don't often bid packages is that they can't afford to float capital or payroll for a long time until the CM pays them.
+For example, I learned on this project that one of the biggest reasons that small, local, disadvantaged firms don't often bid packages is that they can't afford to float capital or payroll for a long time until the CM pays them.
 If they have to wait three months to be paid, they can't support their company and employees, so they won’t even bother to bid.
 We have focused on shortening the pay cycle as much as possible.
-While this isn't rocket science, it does require persistence,” Neil says.
+While this isn't rocket science, it does require persistence,” Weiss says.